perstarke-webdev/neurotidal.com-site/README.md

-# Basic homepage template
+# Neurotidal.com Site

-Repository for the website for Trainingslager Oldschool Gym Cologne
+Repository for the website for the NeuroTidal Band.

 ## Credits

-Based upon [Jekyll](https://jekyllrb.org) and the [MinimalMistakes theme](https://mmistakes.github.io/minimal-mistakes/).
-Rendered using GitHub Pages.
+Rendered using Jekyll and GitHub Pages.

 ## License
 This work is copyrighted - no parts of it may be copied, stored or otherwise re-used without prior written consent